vivian-m-li/sv_gmm/README.md

 ## Test

 Test if you can successfully run with `test_run.sh`.
-This uses a deletions.csv as sv-lookup and queried but unprocessed read evidence.
+This uses the provided files and config in the assets directory.

 You should get the outputs and results shown in "Output" above.